praneeth00007/CaptchaOs/README.md

 Under all the paranoia, it's actually meant to be a cozy little place to hang out.

-The desktop is set at night, with a glowing moon, twinkling stars, drifting clouds, gentle rain, and a warm lamp glowing in the corner.
+The desktop is set at night, with a glowing moon, twinkling stars, the odd shooting star, drifting clouds, gentle rain, and a warm lamp glowing in the corner.
 A soft CRT effect sits over the screen, and a real clock keeps ticking away in the taskbar.

 All the audio is generated live using the Web Audio API, so there are no sound files anywhere in the project.
 That includes a slow lo-fi background loop that plays while you're active.
 Stop moving for a while and the music fades out, like the OS thinks you've disappeared.
-Leave it long enough and it gets worried, throwing an **Audio Activity Check** at you.
-You'll have to move your cursor in a circle, wiggle it around, or click along to a beat while a little meter checks your "liveliness."
-Pass it, and the music comes back.
+Leave it long enough and it gets worried.
+The whole screen goes dark for an **Alive Test**: a giant Spud looms in and watches while you move your cursor in a circle, wiggle it around, or click along to a beat, and a little meter reads your "liveliness."
+Nothing else is clickable until you pass.
+Do it, and the music comes back.

 ## Poking Around